 Often, a patient admitted in the hospital for a particular disease may have long standing other past illnesses for which he/she may be on treatment under advice from some other doctor/hospital.

+If the patient continues those medicines, there may be chances of their interfering/interaction with the other medicines prescribed by the treating physician for the current illness resulting into some complications.
+It is, therefore, advisable that the patient informs the physician in-charge of all the past ailments and the medicines (along with dosage) the patient is taking.
 The physician, too, must make a deliberate effort and insist on finding the details so that if those medicines are required to be continued, they are included in the treatment regime prescribed or are discontinued for the time being, if he deems it fit.
 While admitted in a hospital, the patient should not be taking any medication other than those prescribed by the physician in-charge case.

 Otherwise, the outcome of treatment may not be the desirable one and the patient may be held responsible for the consequences.